No longer being in the same city/state/country, falling out that way...

 #ChangeTheChannel resulted in a lot of this with the former members of Channel Awesome:

 Allison Pregler and Brad Jones continued to be friends even after the former was canned from Channel Awesome—and then the movement and subsequent mass exodus happened.
 A few supporters of the movement proceeded to allegedly hound Jones over his decision to stay.
 Jones publicly accused Pregler of being behind the whole thing, which she denied.
 She was particularly upset when he gave an interview to Double Toasted where he was pretty dismissive of the whole #ChangeTheChannel movement and ultimately said she wanted nothing to do with Jones.
+She even went so far as to try to slander him on Twitter by accusing him of paedophilia.

 After Jones accused Pregler, Kaylyn Saucedo and Matthew Buck of being in on an alleged swatting attempt (which Pregler doubted ever happening) and laughing about it (which he later recanted), Saucedo and Buck also took this attitude to Jones, too; with Buck stating that he would never forgive Jones for this.
 Former Team Snob member Brian Lewis also took their side, after previously being fairly quiet about leaving the crew during Change the Channel.
 Many others would join them in disowning Jones as well.